lars-t-hansen/Jobanalyzer/README.md

   node but the job does not use the GPUs, yet X's CPU usage is such that other users who could use the GPUs do not use the machine because the CPUs are overloaded.
-X should move to a non-GPU system such as Fox, but user X is unaware of the problem.
+X should move to a non-GPU system such as Fox or the GPU-less light-HPC systems, but user X is unaware of the problem.
 X or admins should be alerted to the problem so that X can be made to move.

 * (Manual monitoring) Admin Y wants to view the current load of a shared server.
 Here a question is whether the admin cares about